mirhen/iOS-MVC/README.md

 ## Working with this Github repository

 This repository is the _master_ repository which will contain all the course materials.
-That includes slides, coding challenges and starter code for larger projects.
+That includes **slides, coding challenges and starter code** for larger projects.

-Note that you can not commit to this repository!
+Note that you **can not commit to this repository**!
 However, you can still and go maintain _your own version of this repo_.
-This is what the whole setup looks like:
+In that case, this is what the whole setup looks like:

 ![Git Setup](./git-overview.png "Overview: 3 Repositories")

-These are the steps that you need to perform to achieve this:
+Here are the steps that you need to perform to setup this infrastructure:

 1. clone the repository:
 `git clone https://github.com/MakeSchool-18/iOS-MVC`